Joi/joi.github.io/_posts/2020-08-10-better-mac-and-cheese-through-chemistry.md

 ![Whisked Cheese](/images/whisked-cheese.jpeg)

-The Modernist Cuisine recipe said to melt the Sodium Citrate in milk or water (I used milk) and then slowly whisk in cheddar cheese until you ended up with a creamy liquid.
-Then boil the macaroni and folk in the cheese sauce.
+The Modernist Cuisine recipe said to dissolve the Sodium Citrate in milk or water (I used milk) and then slowly melt/whisk in cheddar cheese until you ended up with a creamy liquid.
+Then boil the macaroni and fold in the cheese sauce.
 It worked well and tasted great!
 My daughter didn't like it though.
 I'll try one more time experimenting with different cheeses and maybe make it more mild.

 But I do think I got the consistency right.
 One of the things about Modernist Cuisine is that they use a lot of "chemicals."
 Sodium Citrate is one.
 MSG is another.
 They also try to "perfect" some of our favorite fast foods like Mac & Cheese and the Big Mac.
 It's clearly a different path than the traditionalist cuisines.
 I'm enjoying it, but I think I may have lost my wife once plastic bags of white powders with scientific names started showing up on our doorstep.